nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 While the program is executed, the compiler does determine the type of the variable though.

 Dynamic typing makes coding easier, less cumbersome and more flexible.
-It comes with the drawback however, that it's easier for you to mess things up as your IDE can't easily tell you, that you are using incompatible data types somewhere.
+It comes with the drawback however, that it's easier for you to mess things up, as your IDE can't easily wan you when you are using incompatible data types somewhere.

-A solution for this are type hints which have been introduced in python 3.5:
+A solution for this are type hints, which have been introduced in python 3.5:

 ```python
 a: int = 4